 Wait for 4-6 months to allow the tree to grow new roots.
 Now you can transplant the tree.
 Dig a new hole first and make sure that it is wide and deep enough to accommodate the tree and ensure the site is well draining.
 If it’s a big enough tree, you will need large equipment, such as a backhoe, to move the tree from its old location to the new one.

-Prior to transplanting the lemon tree, prune the branches back by 1/3.
+Prior to transplanting the lemon tree, prune the branches back by one third.
 Transplant the tree to its new home.
 Water the tree in well once the tree has been planted.